pebal/sgcl/README.md

     Equivalent of std::vector with cycle support.

+  - `unordered_map`

+    Equivalent of std::unordered_map with cycle support.

 ## make_tracked method
 The `make_tracked` method is dedicated for creating objects and arrays on the managed heap.
 This method returns a unique pointer.